sparky77/C-SeleniumProj/README.md

 ## Framework and Technologies
 - **.NET**: The project is built using the .NET framework, providing a comprehensive and consistent programming model for application development.
-- **Selenium**: Employs Selenium for automating web browsers, simulating real user interactions with web pages.
+- **Selenium**: Employs Selenium for automating web browsers; simulating real user interactions with web pages.
 - **NUnit**: Manages test cases and assertions to ensure the web application behaves as expected.

 ## GitHub Actions Integration